Frequently Asked Questions for the Doctor of Ministry Degree Program

 How do I change my address?

-Updates to the student’s home, mailing, and billing addresses should be made by using Access.SMU under “Your Portfolio.”
+Updates to the student’s home, mailing, and billing addresses should be made by using my.SMU under “Your Portfolio.”
 The enrollment system requires students to update their information each term.
 For more information about changing your address click here: Change Address

 How do I receive my grades?

 Grade sheets are entered on-line by instructors and are generally posted by the date indicated on the Academic Calendar.
-Grades may be viewed the next day using Access.SMU.
+Grades may be viewed the next day using my.SMU.
 Your “login ID required” is the 8-digit number on your student ID card.
 Due to this new on-line posting of grades, information is NOT given out over the phone and official grade reports are NOT mailed to the student's permanent address.

 How can I change a grade?

-Library, parking and miscellaneous service indicators, or “holds,” are paid and processed on SMU Access.
+Library, parking and miscellaneous service indicators, or “holds,” are paid and processed on my.SMU.
 Students may pay fines online and the hold will be removed.
 Please allow two weeks for tuition holds to be processed manually after payment is received.
 Other holds include personal information update requirements which can be removed by updating your information.

 Why was I assigned a free webmail account?